seung-lab/SEAMLeSS/training/README.md

 # SEAMLeSS

+** This documentation is a work in progress.
+Please let me know if you have any questions/suggestions. **

 Working repository for active development of the SEAMLeSS architecture for the purposes of aligning Basil.
 This codebase is not intended to remain consistent with the 2018 NIPS submission "Siamese Encoding and Alignment by Multiscale Learning with Self-Supervision."